 Gaming Mouse vs Office Mouse

-Gaming mice and office mice serve fundamentally different purposes in terms of responsiveness and ergonomics.
-Gaming mice emphasize precision, speed, and customization for competitive performance, while office mice prioritize comfort, battery efficiency, and reliability for extended daily use.
+Gaming mice and office mice serve distinct purposes in their design and functionality.
+Gaming mice emphasize high DPI, low latency, and ergonomic grip for competitive performance, while office mice prioritize comfort, battery life, and simplicity for everyday productivity tasks.

 Gaming Mouse